-On May 1, 2019, Governor Holcomb signed SB 586 into law and the updates to the Indiana Physical Therapy Practice Act will go into effect on July 1, 2019.
+On May 1, 2019, Governor Holcomb signed SB 586 into law.
+The updates to the Indiana Physical Therapy Practice Act went into effect on July 1, 2019.
 You can see the updates with the language HERE.
 The bold areas represent the new language and the strikethrough removes language.
 The key updates are the following:

 - Creation of a 5-person Physical Therapy Board to regulate the practice of physical therapy in Indiana.